 John has been involved in business operations through work with Martin Mills Inc. and the pet food divisions of HJ Heinz and Del Monte including responsibilities for logistics, operations, risk reduction, and sales.
 He holds a BSc and has attended Risk Reduction Management programs from the Chicago Board of Trade (now CME).

-Dale is President of solar developer Vigor Clean Tech Inc. He previously spent 17 years at BlackBerry helping build the company from startup to major global corporation.
+Dale is an owner of solar developer Vigor Clean Tech Inc. He previously spent 17 years at BlackBerry helping build the company from startup to major global corporation.
 Dale is also chairman of Mennonite Savings and Credit Union, serves on the board of several other companies and is a former director of Sustainable Waterloo Region.

 Al is a senior executive with broad-based experience in business, international development, and education.
 He has spent over 4 years as CEO at International Development Enterprises and 8 years at Palliser Furniture, including time in the role of Senior VP Operations.
 Al has also worked at Canadian Foodgrains Bank, Trojan Technologies, Menno Travel Service, and MCC.

 Blair is a practicing lawyer who also holds an economics degree. and has worked in the financial services industry for 20 years as in house counsel.
 With experience in strategic direction, consensus building, and understanding regulatory requirements, Blair has learned to think outside the box to reach business objectives.

 Elizabeth has experience as a senior executive to various sized teams having worked primarily for not-for-profit healthcare and social service organizations.
 Liz has worked at House of Friendship, Tri-County Mennonite Homes and Waterloo Regional Homes for Mental Health.
 Previously Liz has been on the board of MennoHomes,and Mennonite Women Bi-National.
 Liz has extensive knowledge of change management, strategic planning and is a strong advocate of servant leadership.